si-medbif/vips-openseadragon-demo/README.md

 2) Download (https://github.com/openseadragon/openseadragon/releases/download/v2.4.2/openseadragon-bin-2.4.2.zip) and extract Openseadragon at the working directory.
 The folder name could be renamed to be easier to refer to (e.g. just `openseadradon/`).

 ### 2) Create an HTML file (if needed, CSS and javascript files).
 An example html file can be found here (https://github.com/si-medbif/vips-openseadragon-demo/blob/master/example.html).
-The following part of the HTML file must be changed:
+The following part of the HTML file must be edited:

 ```
 var viewer = OpenSeadragon({